MicrosoftDocs/quantum-docs/articles/includes/quickstart-qio-include-ms-portal.md

 To complete this procedure, you need

 - An Azure account with an active subscription.
-[Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
+If you don’t have an Azure account, register for free and sign up for a [pay-as-you-go subscription](https://azure.microsoft.com/offers/ms-azr-0003p/).
 - An Azure Quantum workspace with the **Microsoft QIO** provider enabled.
 For more information, see [Create an Azure Quantum workspace](xref:microsoft.quantum.how-to.workspace).

 ## Create a new Notebook in your workspace